-The following web resources will be useful when exploring how to use music in passion plays:
+The following web resources are useful when exploring how to use music in passion plays:

 Total Choir Resources has several articles with useful information for choral conductors, with sections such starting up a choir, managing your, choir, choosing music, choir warm ups, etc.